 - Plumbing issues arise in concrete blocks in comparison to bricks.

 Concrete blocks are slowly being used heavily and they are in fact replacing bricks and steel structures.
-Once we can overcome the disadvantages, it is not very far that concrete bricks will be used everywhere as they are cheaper and more environmentally friendly option.
+Once we can overcome the disadvantages, it is not very far that concrete bricks will be used everywhere as they are a cheaper and more environmentally friendly option.